sassoftware/sas-viya-sdk-js/documentation/docs/api/ContentGroupElement.md

 ### `initialFilterConfig.queryModeFilter: string`

 A SAS REST filter that is forwarded to underlying service requests.
 For example, to filter content to only show reports, use the following vaue: `eq(contentType,'report')`.
+Any type that can be parented to a folder is supported.